 Beyond the Stalinist centre the town still holds wooden dwellings from the 18th and 19th centuries, and the surrounding area offers a fascinating range of cultural and scenic diversions.

-Suggested itineraries featuring Ulan-Ude
+Suggested itinerary featuring Ulan-Ude